13 Most Popular Things To Do In Barog On Your Next Holidays

 Situated at the banks of the Markanda River, this colossal park is the first Asian park built at the site where fossils were found.
 Inside this park, there are models of the already extinct giant elephant, Sabre-toothed tiger & giant land tortoise.
 You will also find many prehistoric animals as old as 8.5 million years old, made of fibreglass apart from various fossils.
 There is also a museum which tells the story behind each of these entities that once ruled the earth.

-6. Karol Tibba
+6. Explore Karol Tibba

 Karol Tibba Kali temple on the hill with the clear blue sky in the background